-You’ve likely seen the striking images: entire homes covered in a silver, foil-like material, standing ready as a wildfire approaches.
-This is fire wrapping, a proven technique used by the US Forest Service to protect critical structures.
-It’s a powerful last line of defense against the intense radiant heat and ember storms that cause most homes to ignite.
-But how does it actually work, and what does the process involve for a homeowner?
-Understanding the steps, from property assessment to the final quality check, is key.
-We’ll cover the materials, the costs, and answer practical questions like how long does it take to wrap a house for fire, giving you the knowledge to make an informed decision.
+You’ve likely seen the striking images: entire homes wrapped in a silver, foil-like material, standing ready as a wildfire approaches.
+This isn’t just a simple covering; it’s a home fire shield, a proven technique used by the US Forest Service.
+It’s a powerful defense against the intense radiant heat and ember storms that cause most homes to ignite.
+But how does it actually work for a homeowner?
+We’ll break down the entire process, from property assessment to the final quality check, covering the materials, costs, and answering practical questions like how long it takes to wrap a house for fire.

 Key Takeaways